otrofy/flutter-super-grid/supergrid/README.md

 )
 ```

-### Features

-- Customizable grid view with sections and various configuration options.
-- Support for item tap callbacks with section and item indices.
-- Option to invert the row and display the grid horizontally.
-- Section titles with customizable styling and alignment.

-## Contributing
+## Documentation

-If you would like to contribute to this project, please follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+For detailed documentation, see [API Documentation](https://github.com/otrofy/flutter-super-grid/docs).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/otrofy/flutter-super-grid/blob/main/LICENSE.md) file for details.

-## Acknowledgments

-Special thanks to [contributors](link-to-contributors) who have helped make this package better.

 ## Issues and Contributions
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
 Contributions and pull requests are welcome!